 Did the Chocolate Dream end here?

 Asking around among all the people working around the fields, I finally tracked down the sad mystery.
 One of the guys who helped out with our yards had seen what he perceived was me ‘breaking my back’ picking weeds around the cacao.
-I in fact enjoyed taking care of them as it was a work of love, but he was right, handpicking wasn’t a sustainable long term solution.
 To kindly help me out he wanted to kill the weeds more effectively and had very carefully sprayed some roundup, weed killer around the plants.
-He had been extremely careful and made sure not to come into contact with the cacao plants, besides they were covered with protective hoops with a pretty thick mesh.
-In spite of having been so careful little drops of the spray must have been carried by the wind on to the baby plants or the soil had been soaking up sufficient amount to kill the fresh plants from the roots.
+He had been extremely careful and made sure not to come into direct contact with the cacao plants, besides they were covered with protective hoops with a pretty thick mesh.
+In spite of having been so careful little drops of the spray had been carried by the wind to the baby plants and soil had been soaking up sufficient amount to kill the fresh plants.
 It was just quite a shock to him too to discover what had happened and he was very remorseful.

 As it is very costly both with plants and the labor, I was left not being sure when or even if I was going to be able to re-plant the whole field of dreams again.
 Did the chocolate dream end here?
 I simply did not know what to think so I just decided not to think at all.
 And…wait, there is always a silver lining in the dark clouds isn’t there?

 The Silver lining and the spirit of Aloha